 Carts must be placed out by 7 am on collection day and be brought back inside the property line following collection.
 All materials must be placed inside of the carts; additional boxes, bags or other items outside of the carts will not be collected.
 Please see the Cart Usage brochure and the Cart Collection Schedule map for full details on how to use your carts and to collection day for your residence.

-Reminder: The seasonal yard waste pick up program ends on October 31!
+Reminder: The seasonal yard waste pick up program starts Tuesday, May 4!

-A proper fall yard cleanup puts you ahead of the game when spring arrives.
-Fall is here, which means it's time to clean up your yard and prepare for the cool days ahead.
-A little work now will lead to a big payoff when spring arrives.
+A proper spring yard cleanup puts you ahead of the game for the summer.
+Spring is here, which means it's time to clean up your yard and prepare for the warm days ahead.
 The most efficient way to start is at the top, by pruning trees, trimming hedges and cleaning gutters.
 After that, work your way down.
 Protect your deck by cleaning and staining it, close the pool and start composting.
 Finish on the ground with a little lawn maintenance, garden sweep and overall assessment.

 Between the months of May and October weekly collection of yard waste also takes place on your designated collection day.
 Please see theYard Waste handout for details on this service.